 At the conclusion of each exposure the EUT shall operate with no user noticeable loss of the communication link.

-At the conclusion of the total test comprising the series of individual exposures the EUT shall operate as intended with no loss of user control functions or stored data, as declared by the manufacturer, and the communication link shall have been maintained.
+At the conclusion of the total test comprising the series of individual exposures the EUT shall operate as intended with no loss of user control functions or stored data, as specified by the manufacturer, and the communication link shall have been maintained.

-The below characteristics should be chosen based on manufacture declaration and are defined as:
+The below characteristics should be chosen based on manufacture declaration as defined in related single RAT BS RF testing specification, and are defined as:

-- The E-UTRA channel bandwidth and bearer information data rate are defined in table 6.1.1-1.
+- The E-UTRA channel bandwidth and bearer information data rate are defined in table 6.1.1-1, based on declaration defined in TS 36.141 [9].

-- The UTRA bearer information data rate are defined in table 6.1.2-1.
+- The UTRA bearer information data rate are defined in table 6.1.2-1, based on declaration defined in TS 25.141 [7].

-- The GSM/EDGE the test BER assessment are defined in subclause 6.1.3.1 for downlink and subclasue 6.1.3.2 for uplink, while the criteria is defined in subclause 6.2.
+- The GSM/EDGE the test BER assessment are defined in clause 6.1.3.1 for downlink and clasue 6.1.3.2 for uplink, while the criteria is defined in clause 6.2, based on declaration defined in TS 51.021 [10].

-- The NB-IoT sub-carrier spacing and reference measurement channel are defined in table 6.1.4-1.
+- The NB-IoT sub-carrier spacing and reference measurement channel are defined in table 6.1.4-1, based on declaration defined in TS 36.141 [9].

-- The NR channel bandwidth, sub-carrier spacing and bearer information data rate are defined in table 6.1.5-1.
+- The NR channel bandwidth, sub-carrier spacing and bearer information data rate are defined in table 6.1.5-1, based on declaration defined in TS 38.141-1 [36], and/or TS 38.141-2 [37].